(work in progress)

 1) Fabrics:

-The cottons of the period are called muslin, but are actually lighter and more sheer than the utility fabric we call muslin in the U.S. (and which is called calico in England).
-Smooth cotton gauze, cotton voile, lightweight silk taffeta are equivalent to the period fabrics.
+The cottons of the period are called muslin, but are actually lighter and more sheer than most modern cottons and quite different from the utility fabric we call muslin in the U.S. Smooth cotton gauze, cotton voile, light batiste or fine silk/cotton blends are reasonable substitutes.
+Modern silks tend to be soft and drapey.
+Period silks were light but stiffer.
+Good quality dupioni or shantung can be a reasonable substitute, though they are more "slubby" and stiffer than period silks.
+Silk taffeta provides a more authentic drape and feel.
 The difficulty is finding these at a reasonable price!
-Modern silks tend towards soft and drapey.
-Period silks were light but stiffer.
-Dupioni is a reasonable substitute, though more "slubby" than would have been used then.
 A few online sources for fabrics are listed below.
 Polyesters and rayon/acetates come in a greater variety of colors and weights, but do not breath well which makes them hot for dancing in.
+(Note: Polyester can be washed; acetate generally cannot.)

-2) Colors: White, of course, and a variety of pastels, but stronger colors were also popular.
+White, of course, and a variety of pastels, but stronger colors were also popular.
 For example, the Ladies Magazine of 1812 lists salmon, blue, pink, green, red-lilac or heliotrope, buff, grey, crimson, orange, lemon, jonquil and puce as fashionable colors.
-Patterned fabrics are trickier: the white-on-white embroidered muslins show a variety of trellised vines and flowers, but where a contrasting figure appears (an embroidered flower or woven in design) the pattern seems to be a small figure regularly spaced about 6-8 inches apart.
+Patterned fabrics are trickier: the white-on-white embroidered muslins show a variety of trellised vines and flowers, but where a contrasting figure appears (an embroidered flower or woven in design) the pattern is usually a small figure made with few colors, regularly spaced.

 Cutting and Sewing Tips